 This article includes affiliate links.

 Have you been considering a career in home staging?
-You enjoy decorating rooms, rearranging furniture to get a different flow, and have the traits for running a successful home staging business.
-Naturally, home staging seems like the perfect fit for you.
+It seems like the perfect fit, because you enjoy decorating rooms, rearranging furniture to get a different flow, and have the traits for a successful home staging business.

-Having a home staging business means more than just getting to stage homes every day.
-There are many “jobs” that you need to do in order for your home staging business to be successful.
+Running a home staging business means more than just decorating homes every day.
+There are many jobs that you need to do in order to run a successful home staging business.
 These jobs can be enjoyable, but there is no doubt that they take you away from actual home staging.

-In the beginning, you will be doing every job task on your own.
-As your business grows and has the cash flow, you will probably find that it makes more sense to delegate or outsource the tasks that aren’t the best use of your time.
+Is running a home staging business the right career move for you?
+Understanding that you will be taking on many different jobs is important.
+In the beginning, you will be doing every job task.
+As you grow and have the cash flow, you will probably find that it makes more sense to delegate or outsource the tasks that aren’t the best use of your time.

-The core service that you provide is home staging.
-Yeah, we just stated the obvious.
-However, if you plan to operate your own home staging business, as most home stagers do, you will be doing a lot more than just home staging.
+The core service that you provide to homeowners, Realtors, and developers is home staging.
+Sorry to state the obvious.
+However, if you plan to operate your own home staging business, as most home stagers do, you will be doing a lot more than home staging.

-Running a home staging business means that you will need to wear many hats.
+Running a home staging business means that you will need to wear every hat.
 In addition to being the CEO, you are the marketing department, the sales department, the accounting department, the IT department, the business development department, the human resources department, and finally, the department of home staging.

 Let’s dig into some of the more important jobs of a home stager, and we’ll assume that the actual task of home staging needs no explanation.

-Marketing is the process of letting people know you have a home staging business, explaining what distinguishes you from other home stagers, and providing a convincing argument for prospective clients to contact you.
+Marketing is the process of letting people know you have a home staging business, explaining what distinguishes you from other home stagers, and convincing prospective clients to contact you.
+It is about getting your message out to the right people.

 It sounds easy, but the trick is knowing who to target, and how to target them.
-For example, an expensive billboard along the highway is a form of marketing, but probably not the right marketing for your home staging business.
+For example, an expensive billboard along the highway is a form of marketing, but probably not the right marketing for a home stager.
+Although a lot of people would see the billboard, the chances that any of those people would call you for home staging is probably pretty slim.

 Instead, you should be marketing to Realtors and real estate offices.
 You should have a website with helpful content that prospective clients can find when they search Google for a home stager.
 You should make sure your business is on Houzz, Thumbtack, Yelp, and all other websites that people use to find home staging services.
-You should have at least one social media account that you use well so that people can share with their friends.
+You should have at least one social media account that you use well so that people can share your images.

 Marketing is effective because it can target a large amount of the right people.
-The goal is to turn the people who need a home stager in your area into prospects for your business.
+The goal is to turn the people who need a home stager into prospects for your business.

 The line separating sales and marketing often gets blurred.
 However, they are both critical to a home stager growing their business.

 Sales is the one on one discussion with a potential client.
-It’s understanding their specific needs, and explaining to them how you can address those needs.
-Sales is where you turn that marketing prospect into an actual paying client.
+It’s understanding their specific needs, and explaining to them how you can address their needs.
+This is where you turn that marketing prospect into an actual paying client.

 Don’t confuse sales for a home stager as being a used car salesman.
 You provide a great service that will provide value to that prospect, and your job in sales is to make the prospect understand that.